flyingnobe/Empirical-Study-on-Multi-source-Failure-Diagnosis/Diagfusion/readme.md

 ## Reproduce

-1. download dataset we provide for you
+1. download three dataset except gaia we provide for you
-2. change all five dataset config in `./config/` at the position described below:
+2. change all three dataset config in `./config/` at the position described below:
     ```yaml
     ...
     raw_data: